 Tokyo – ClassNK has certified Salam’s International, a ship recycling facility in Pakistan, as the first facility in the country to be certified by ClassNK for compliance with the Hong Kong International Convention for ship recycling*1.
-Based on this certification, the competent authority in Pakistan is expected to issue the Document of Authorization to conduct Ship Recycling (DASR)*2 as required by the Convention.
+Based on this certification, the competent authority in Pakistan is expected to issue the Document of Authorisation to conduct Ship Recycling (DASR)*2 as required by the Convention.

 Pakistan acceded to the Hong Kong Convention in November 2023, and ship recycling facilities in the country have since been working toward compliance.
 Among them, Salam’s International has actively undertaken improvements in both its infrastructure and management systems from an early stage to achieve safe and environmentally sound recycling.
 ClassNK has evaluated these activities and granted certification.